Buddha in a Traffic Jam: Soundtrack

 Pallavi Joshi made her singing debut in the film with the song Chand Roz, a ghazal written by Faiz Ahmad Faiz.

 Tour and release

 Certification

 The Central Board of Film Certification passed the film without any cuts.
 Agnihotri claimed that certain objectionable content including the likes of extreme language and extreme sex scenes were allowed to stay as the board members were sympathetic to the message of the film.

 University tour and controversies

 Reportedly, whilst many distributors initially promised to distribute the film, many later backed out on grounds of the controversial topic.
 Barjatya productions came to the aid but later withdraw their offer.
-He then chose to tour across different colleges and universities across the nation and screen the film; due to an alleged lack of marketing capital.
+Agnihotri then chose to tour across different colleges and universities across the nation and screen the film; due to an alleged lack of marketing capital.
 The film premiered at IIT Bombay on 6 April 2016.
 These screening of the films with the help of political unions, who have had a reputation for instigating violence, have been criticized. and the screenings have been protested against.